CaracolDSA/caracolDSA.github.io/_posts/2022-12-30-Points-of-Unity.md

 [^1]:

-     4/03 - do we want to invoke the language of [biophysical] limits/planetary boundaries, danger of excee

-    ding them, and need to return our economy ?
+     4/03 - do we want to invoke the language of [biophysical] limits/planetary boundaries, danger of exceeding them, and need to return our economy ?

-    Bump 5.1 first sentence up to be the point, followed at some point by the current point language?
+     Bump 5.1 first sentence up to be the point, followed atsome point by the current point language?

       Mention need to transcend carbon reductionism / tunnel vision.

 [^2]: